 Alternatively, you can create application tags under Settings > Recruiting > Candidates > Application Tags.
 You can find more information on creating and managing application tags in our Help Center.

-Another option is to assign your candidates to phases that you name with a time period.
-Create them by going to Settings > Recruiting > Phases.
+Another option is to assign your candidates to stages that you name with a time period.
+Create them by going to Settings > Recruiting > Stages.

-The pipeline for your "Talent pool" position could then look like this:
+The pipeline for your talent pool job could then look like this:

-Note: You would need 4 phases per year to reflect individual quarters.
-Alternatively, you could create a talent pool per year and then use "reusable" phases with each yearly talent pool (for example: "Q1," "Q2").
+You would need 4 stages per year to reflect individual quarters.
+Alternatively, you could create a talent pool per year and then use "reusable" stages with each yearly talent pool (for example: "Q1," "Q2").

 - Go to Recruiting > Applications to see all of your applications in a list.

 - Filter by Job or Category – for example, to have all the applications in your talent pool displayed.
 You can also filter by Tags to get a more detailed view of the applications in your talent pool.